MaDHouSe79/mh-parking/README.md

 - 👉 Stap 3: Add the player_parking.sql to your correct database.
 - 👉 Stap 4: Add your vip players to the VipPlayer table in qb-parking/shared/config.lua there is an example how to do this.
 - 👉 Stap 5: Add any recommended extra code what I say you should add.
-- 👉 Stap 6: If you are 💯% sure you have done all 5 steps correctly, start the server, and enjoy 👊😎👍
+- 👉 Stap 6: If you are 100% sure, you have done all 5 steps correctly, start the server, and enjoy 👊😎👍